 "Protecting yourself from chronic conditions is not about increasing intake but about how well your body absorbs water."
 (P. 13)

 One of the keys to optimal hydration is remembering plants and their super-power, photosynthesis.
-They provide a wonderful source of water that's readily absorbed!
+Food from plants offers a wonderful source of water, bioavailable and readily absorbed!
 With a range from 80-98% water by volume, plants offer the perfect packaging!

 Bottle of water or cucumber?
 The cucumber packs a hydrating 96.7% water!
 (P 63)